fisher-alice/johnny-five-wiki/Led.Matrix.md

   }
 });

-// Turn on a specific device by index. matrix.on(0);
+// Turn on a specific device by device index. matrix.on(0);

 // Turn on all devices